Chicago Tylenol Murderer

 In 1982, a string of deaths occurred in the Chicago metropolitan area after victims had taken Tylenol-branded acetaminophen capsules, which had been laced with potassium cyanide, a highly toxic compound.
 These murders earned the still unknown perpetrator the name “The Chicago Tylenol Murderer”.

-Seven people in total were poisoned to death by the deadly capsules, one as young as twelve-years-old, but the real problem Johnson & Johnson faced was how many more of their bottles of Tylenol, that were laced with deadly capsules, were already in circulation.
-J&J had to recall $100 million worth of product from stores, distributors, and hospitals to avoid the risk of more deaths.
+Seven people in total were poisoned to death by the capsules, one as young as twelve-years-old, but the real problem Johnson & Johnson faced was how many more tampered-with bottles of Tylenol were already in circulation.
+Johnson & Johnson had to recall $100 million worth of product from stores, distributors, and hospitals to avoid the risk of more deaths.
 Furthermore, when police discovered the link between the deaths and the Tylenol capsules, they needed to get word out as soon as possible, so they drove through the Chicago neighborhoods with loud speakers announcing the warnings.

 As the tampered-with bottles were tracked back to different factories and the seven deaths had all occurred in the Chicago area, the culprit was believed to have acquired bottles of Tylenol from various stores over several weeks.
 It is believed that they then added the cyanide to the capsules, returned back to the stores and placed the bottles back on shelves.
 In addition to the five bottles that led to the deaths, three other bottles were discovered to have been tampered with.

 The Tylenol incidents led to a reform in the packaging of over-the-counter substances and federal anti-tampering laws.
 The actions of Johnson & Johnson to reduce deaths and warn the public of potential poisonings has been widely praised as an exemplary response to the crisis.